Skip to Content

 Using another example similar to the previous one, let’s say that the ball is near a wing and the targeted receiver occupies the opposite wing.

-In that instance, outside of a skip pass (preferably overhead), the ball would have to be received first by at least one offensive player at the top or within one of the slots before reaching the opposite wing.
+In that instance, outside of a skip pass, especially an overhead one, the ball would have to be received first by at least one offensive player at the top or within one of the slots before reaching the opposite wing.

 This particular action, while technically feasible, works more to the benefit of the defense, especially if the general objective of the offensive team is to score points via high percentage open shots and/or take advantage of possible gaps while the defense is shifting from one area to another.